Rajarajeswari Medical College and Hospital

 The Rajarajeswari Medical College and Hospital is situated in the serene 25 acre campus in South-West Bengaluru.

-Rajarajeswari Medical College and Hospital has been approved and recognized by National Medical Commission and Ministry of Health and Family Welfare and is affiliated to deemed to be university, Karnataka.
+Rajarajeswari Medical College and Hospital has been approved and recognized by National Medical Commission and Ministry of Health and Family Welfare and is affiliated to Dr.M.G.R Education and research institute deemed to be university, Tamilnadu.

 Healthcare

 The Rajarajeswari Medical College Hospital offers Super Specialty clinics in cardiology, plastic surgery, orthopedic Surgery, pediatric surgery, endocrinology, neurology, and nephrology.

 It offers various treatments such as dysplasia, Coronary angiogram, Coronary angioplasty, IVC filter placement, renal angiogram, Pediatric Minimally invasive surgery, Laparoscopic and Single Incision Laparoscopic Surgery (SILS), neonatal surgery, cosmetic plastic surgery and aesthetic enhancement, oncologic reconstruction procedures, paediatric neurosurgery, and dialysis.

 The hospital offers comprehensive critical care facilities with an 18 bedded ICU, 6 beds each are devoted to MICU, SICU and ICCU.
 The hospital offers 24/7 ambulance, casualty, eye bank, Pharmacy, Blood bank, and Laboratory Services.

 Education

 The college has Ground + 5 floors and offers UG, PG and super specialty courses in various disciplines.
 With a massive built area of 40,000 sqft, the Central Library stocks more than 10,000 volumes in medical and allied health sciences.
 Both Indian and foreign journals are subscribed to and are pretty much available at the departmental libraries.
 The Wi-Fi enabled Digital library is available where the students can refer to thousands online volumes through Helinet.

 The Medical Museum at RRMCH comprises 350 dissected specimens and more than 1000 models that enable students to add an extra dimension to medical learning.